 - Level of support in the community;

-- Recommendations of the development company.This is probably the most important thing to consider when choosing a programming language.
+- Recommendations of a development company.This is probably the most important thing to consider when choosing a programming language.

 A classic situation: the customer chooses the fastest and cheapest option on the wrong technology, ignoring the need for future support and expert advice.
 Incorrect choices and unrealistic deadlines lead to a large number of bugs and, as a consequence, an increase in the budget.
 At the same time, the product needs to be supported.